Concept · article 14 of 18

 BAR = "Bargeld" (cash), EC = "EC-Karte" (card).
 The terms come from German retail and are kept because most of our early users are German-speaking.
 If you're elsewhere, just read them as cash and card.

-EC-Karte was originally an interbank debit network in Germany / Austria; today it's used colloquially to mean any card payment (Visa, Maestro, Mastercard, all of them).
-Bargeld just means cash.
-We may eventually localise the column headers to "Cash" / "Card" for English-language users — drop us a note if that'd help you.
+BAR is short for "Bargeld" (cash) and EC for "EC-Karte" (card) — terms from German retail, kept because many of our early users are German-speaking.
+EC-Karte was originally an interbank debit network in Germany and Austria; today it's used colloquially for any card payment — Visa, Maestro, Mastercard, all of them.
+If you're elsewhere, just read the columns as cash and card.
+We may localise the headers to "Cash" / "Card" for English users later — drop us a note if that'd help.

 Was this article helpful?